-We have audited the financial statements of DaVinci Reinsurance Ltd. (the "Company"), which comprise the balance sheets as of December 31, 2021 and 2020, and the related statements of operations, changes in shareholder's equity and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying financial statements of DaVinci Reinsurance Ltd. (the "Company"), which comprise the balance sheet as of December 31, 2022, and the related statements of operations, changes in shareholder's equity and cash flows for the year then ended, including the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for opinion

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Company and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (US GAAS).
+Our responsibilities under those standards are further described in the Auditors' responsibilities for the audit of the financial statements section of our report.
+We are required to be independent of the Company and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.